PubHubs/PubHubs/docs/development/LOCAL_DEVELOPMENT.md

 - Static assets for the PubHubs Central server, so far just css, are built through build.rs, before launching the server.
 The build script expects npm (with sass) to be installed.
 - Assets needed for the client are built with the several build options for the client.

-## Rebranding a hub client

-A Hub's client can have its own branding.
-Documentation can be found in `docs/hub_branding`.

 # Troubleshooting

 ## Outdated `rustc`